MAAP TEAM

 MAAP BOARD

-Abby Kim (she/her), Treasurer
+Abby Kim (she/her), Chair

 Tehya Johnson, NP (she/her), Clerk

 Tehya Johnson has served as the Clerk of the MAAP Board of Directors since 2021.
 Tehya is an active member of SIFMA Now! and works as a Nurse Practitioner in Boston providing primary care and harm reduction services to the community at Mass and Cass and through street based outreach across Boston.
-She is passionate about working alongside community members experiencing homelessness and people who use drugs, and feels advocacy cannot be done without the involvement of those directly impacted by policy and services.
+She is passionate about working alongside community members experiencing homelessness and people who use drugs, and feels advocacy cannot be done without the leadership of those directly impacted by policy and services.
 Tehya came to MAAP as she shares this value with the organization and felt her experience in Boston working in both direct service and organizing circles could be beneficial to the work.
 She is very proud of the work MAAP does supporting community members, and is grateful to work with the Board to support MAAP’s mission.

 Jim Stewart (he/him), Director